Ocean Property Lawyers

 • The issue of such policies is an activity regulated by the Council for Licensed Conveyancers.

-• The managers of the practice are Jonathan Aldous and Kirstie Wilkins.
+• The manager of the practice is Kirstie Wilkins.

 • The firm is not authorised by the Financial Conduct Authority.
-However we are included in the register maintained by the Financial Conduct Authority (registration number 771697) so that we can carry on insurance mediation activities which is broadly advising on, selling and administration of insurance contracts.
-This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by the Council for Licensed Conveyancers.
-The register can be accessed via the Financial Conduct Authority website www.fca.org.uk
+However, we are included in the register maintained by the Financial Conduct Authority (registration number 771697) so that we can carry on Insurance Distribution Activities, which is broadly advising on, selling and administration of insurance contracts.
+This part of our business is regulated by the Council for Licensed Conveyancers, and arrangements for complaints or redress, if something goes wrong, are subject to the jurisdiction of the Legal Ombudsman (www.legal ombudsman.org.uk).
+The register can be accessed via the Financial Conduct Authority website at https://register.fca.org.uk”

 • The firm has no holding direct or indirect representing more than 10% of the voting rights or the capital in an insurance undertaking.
 No insurance undertaking has a holding direct or indirect representing more than 10% of the voting rights of the capital in this firm.